vaibhav9518/LSA-N-Gram-Algorithm/README.md

 # LSA-N-Gram-Algorithm
-Implementation of a Hybrid algorithm of N-grams and Latent Semantic analysis for completing uncomplete sentences entered.
+Implementation of a Hybrid algorithm of N-grams and Latent Semantic analysis for completing incomplete sentences entered.